Storing CrUX CWV Data for URLs Using Python for SEOs

 Preparing the DataFrame

 First, we need to import our list of domain URLs.
-If you don’t have a CSV and only want to process a small amount you can simply create a manual dataframe like this
+If you don’t have a CSV and only want to process a small number, you can create a manual DataFrame like this

 df = pd.DataFrame({'url': ['https://towardsdatascience.com/', 'https://www.physicsforums.com/', 'https://searchengineland.com/','https://www.searchenginejournal.com/']})

-After loading the data into a dataframe we’ll enter the API key we created early and set up some necessary storage variables.
+After loading the data into a DataFrame, we’ll enter the API key we created earlier and set up some necessary storage variables.

 df = pd.read_csv("")